WHAT TO DO IN ROTHENBURG OB DER TAUBER FOR AN AMAZING TRIP

 Where to Stay in Rothenburg ob der Tauber

 Here are some hotel recommendations (which have very good reviews):

-€ – Hotel zur Silbernen Kanne – I booked my room 2 or 3 nights prior to my arrival.
-I was looking for a budget hotel located directly in the old town of Rothenburg as I knew I was not going to spend much time in the hotel, so I did not care much about the amenities, etc. However, I was surprised in a lovely way by this hotel that I stayed at.
-It was very basic, but cute, and had a great location.
+- € – Hotel Zur Silbernen Kanne – I booked my room 2 or 3 nights before my arrival.
+I was looking for a budget hotel located directly in the old town of Rothenburg as I knew I was not going to spend much time in the hotel, so I did not care much about the amenities, etc. However, I was surprised by the hotel.
+It was very basic but cute and had a great location.

 More Rothenburg Travel Tips